sanger-pathogens/Unicycler/README.md

 Reasons to use Unicycler:
    * It circularises replicons without the need for a separate tool like [Circlator](http://sanger-pathogens.github.io/circlator/).
    * It handles plasmid-rich genomes.
-   * When performing hybrid assembly, it can use long reads of any depth and quality.
+   * It can use long reads of any depth and quality in hybrid assembly.
 10x or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
    * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
    * It has very low misassembly rates.
    * It can cope with very repetitive genomes, such as [_Shigella_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153260/).
-   * It's easy to use, runs with just one command and usually doesn't require tinkering with parameters.
+   * It's easy to use: runs with just one command and usually doesn't require tinkering with parameters.

 Reasons to __not__ use Unicycler:
    * You're assembling a eukaryotic genome or a metagenome (Unicycler is designed exclusively for bacterial isolates).